The development of the road system through Hartpury.

 Turnpike trustees were required to erect milestones to assist travellers.
 The earliest were usually of stone and placed square to the road.
 As traffic increased, they became angled towards the approaching stagecoach.
 There are many local variations of stone and designs.
 Roman numbers appear on earlier stones, giving way to Arabic later; and misspelling and error is also an indicator of age.
 There are also examples of illiteracy with spacing of letters – this usually improves with the metal posts.

-The use of stone was common, because it was a relatively inexpensive material, and generally became replaced by metal when industrialisation made metal cheaper.
+The use of stone was common, because it was a relatively inexpensive material, although some were replaced by metal when industrialisation made metal cheaper.
 Many metal plaques were attached to older stones covering their existing markings.

 In 1888 when the new (then) county councils became responsible for the highways, the ownership of the markers passed to them, and they began to restore the routes where stones had become illegible or disappeared altogether.